 It took me a long time to wind down from that experience, I was emotionally riveted.
 I had beat my mind, my condition and come away with memories worth more than any earthly treasures.
 Yet, Norway still had more gifts to give and God was busy stirring the heavens, waiting to show me the greatest sight of all.

 Upon returning to Tromsø, we had a few days to rest, however I had been keeping my eye on the weather forecast as the weekend approached.
 It was predicting the first clear night of my stay so far which was coinciding with a 5kp solar flare expected to hit the atmosphere.
 Which means.. a potentially brilliant Aurora..
 I barely slept the following few days, eagerly checking the night sky like I was waiting for a loved one to arrive on a magical sled or something.
-Finally as the predictions came into fruition, I noticed a faint swirl of green form out of the horizon, I quickly grabbed my Manfrotto bag and tripods and ran around to the rocky outcrop that looked down the fiords, roughly a 5 minute walk from where I was staying with the Whales Underwater team.
+Finally as the predictions came into fruition, I noticed a faint swirl of green form out of the horizon, I quickly grabbed my Manfrotto bag and tripods and ran around to the rocky outcrop that looked down the fiords, roughly a 5 minute walk from where I was staying.

 As I ran, the swirling green ribbons, began to explode in colour, illuminating the night sky with such vivid and brilliant colours that my mind was simply unable to comprehend the reality that I was witnessing..
 I barely had time to set up my gear which I ended up just neglecting as I surrendered to the awe of what was happening above me.
 The swirling mixture of magic illuminated with fluorescent greens and teals as they danced across the galaxy.